561-475-1831

 Some of the more common types of premises liability accidents are:

-• Fire– Owners and landlords must take precautions to prevent fires and warn people about any fire risks, whether from chemicals, electricity, or other hazards.
+• Fire– Owners and landlords must take precautions to prevent fires and warn people about fire risks, whether from chemicals, electricity, or other hazards.

 Premises Liability Accident Injuries